elbarryamine/graphql-github-commits/README.md

 Hi
-i pushed the .env file just because this is not a sensible project
+i pushed the .env file just because this is not a sensible project the app uses a fake login
+{user: 'user', password: 'password'}

 ## Guide to run the app